I once sat in a movie theatre, but I didn’t see a movie.

 I can’t count how many times I got what I didn’t deserve.

-The car crash that I should have died in earlier this year, but walked away from.
+The car crash that I should have died in, but walked away from.

 The wife who should have left me while I struggled to find myself and grow up.